We help business and IT professionals to maximise value, success and ROI from

 2014: David Jacobs founded Do IT Better Consortium (DIBC), a group of consultancies dedicated to radical improvement of services and methods for gaining business value from IT enabled process.
 Click here to see details

-2012: David Jacobs invited to present an introduction to his Business Value Maximisation Framework (BVMF®) to the Post Office's business analysis team
+2012: David Jacobs was invited to present an introduction to his Business Value Maximisation Framework (BVMF®) to the Post Office's business analysis team

 2012: Click here to see the editorial published in Surrey Business magazine on our powerful business value maximisation approach

-2011: David Jacobs invited to present his Business Value Maximisation Framework (BVMF®) to members of the Association of Project Management (APM).Click here to see a summary
+2011: David Jacobs was invited to present his Business Value Maximisation Framework (BVMF®) to members of the Association of Project Management (APM).
+Click here to see a summary

 2009: David Jacobs presented an introduction to Business Value Maximisation Framework (BVMF®) to the National Computing Centre (NCC)'s senior users committee